joshbegley/nyt-latest/README.md

 `While baseball fans will be huddled around their televisions watching the Home Run Derby, the Live Design team will be getting to work. `\
 https://nytimes.com/athletic/6489549/2025/07/14/mlb-the-show-live-all-star-game-content/

-**Newcastle working on deal worth around â¬75million for Hugo Ekitike**\
+**Newcastle working on deal worth around €75million for Hugo Ekitike**\
 `While an agreement is not yet close, talks between the clubs are ongoing.`\
 https://nytimes.com/athletic/6383048/2025/07/14/hugo-ekitike-transfer-newcastle-75m-eintracht-frankfurt/

 **Officials in Flooded Texas Defend Response Amid Threats**\
-`A commissioner in Kerr County, where the worst flooding occurred, said people were âcursing us for our decisions.â Official evacuations did not occur for hours after the first Weather Service warning.`\
+`A commissioner in Kerr County, where the worst flooding occurred, said people were “cursing us for our decisions.”
+Official evacuations did not occur for hours after the first Weather Service warning.`\
 https://nytimes.com/2025/07/14/us/texas-kerr-county-flood-response.html

-**The story of Carreras, the Real Madrid left-back who left for free... and has returned for â¬50m**\
+**The story of Carreras, the Real Madrid left-back who left for free... and has returned for €50m**\
 `Carreras has taken a winding route via Manchester United, the Championship and Benfica to get back to the Spanish capital`\
 https://nytimes.com/athletic/6405823/2025/07/14/alvaro-carreras-real-madrid-man-united-profile/